shahmir-k/webrtc-tutorial-Go-Backend/.github/ISSUE_TEMPLATE/custom.md

 ---
 name: 💥 Issue Template
-about: Please provide as much detail as possible to help us understand and address the issue effectively.
+about: Please provide as much detail as possible to help us understand and resolve the issue effectively.
 title: ''
 labels: bug, invalid, question